NShumway/open-with/README.md

 ## Privacy

 This extension:
-- Only activates on Google Docs URLs (`docs.google.com`)
+- Only activates when you click the toolbar icon
+- Works on supported document pages only
 - Does not collect any user data
 - Does not send data to external servers
-- Uses your existing Google session for downloads
+- Uses your existing session for downloads
 - All processing happens locally on your machine

+## Version History

+- **V1.5**: Added Dropbox, OneDrive/SharePoint, and Box support
+- **V1**: Initial release with Google Workspace support

 ## License